yazi-rs/yazi-rs.github.io/docs/installation.md

 ```

 Yazi on Scoop is maintained by community contributors, and may not always have the latest version available.
 You may need to check our [GitHub Releases](https://github.com/sxyazi/yazi/releases) page for the latest version.

-### Image previews

-Currently, only the following two terminals support displaying images on Windows:

-- WezTerm
-- Mintty (Git Bash, which comes with Git for Windows)

-and [Yazi has adapted them](https://github.com/sxyazi/yazi#image-preview) to work right out of the box!

 ## AOSC OS